 GCP was formed in 2004 through the merger of Cleveland Tomorrow, Greater Cleveland Growth Association, Greater Cleveland Roundtable, and their primary affiliates the Northeast Ohio Technology Coalition, Council of Smaller Enterprises (COSE) and the Commission on Economic Inclusion.
 Through the combination, the private sector has been able to better align and commit its leadership and resources towards the common goal of advancing the region’s economic growth and prosperity.

 Each of the predecessor organizations had been formed as private-sector-led civic initiatives to advance regional economic opportunities.
-The Greater Cleveland business community has a long history of civic partnership initiatives, tracing back to the forming of the Cleveland Chamber of Commerce in 1893.
+The Greater Cleveland business community has a long history of civic partnership initiatives, tracing back to the forming of the Cleveland Board of Trade in 1848 which became the Cleveland Chamber of Commerce in 1893.